Search our furniture makers database, comprising multiple sources.

 Barker, Robert snr, at the ‘Sopha Dome Beds’, Petergate, York, u, appraiser and undertaker (b.
 1706–d.
 1781).
 Subscribed to Chippendale's Director, 1754.
 Son of John Barker, u of Petergate, bapt.

-Barron, James, Oxford St, London and Lower Temple St, Birmingham, cm and u (1814).
+Oxford St, London and Lower Temple St, Birmingham; cabinet maker and upholder (fl.1805-39)

 Beckwith, Henry, High St, Stockton-on-Tees, Co.
 Durham, cm and u (1784–1832).
 Subscribed to Sheraton's Drawing Book, 1793, and Cabinet Dictionary, 1803.